 The nearby sections of the Great Wall remain open to visitors during the wintertime.
 Tourists enjoy climbing the Great Wall and viewing the winter landscape in peace without the crowds.

 There are various cultural activities held in the temples and parks of Beijing during the Chinese New Year holiday usually from late January to early February.
 This is best time of the year to experience Chinese culture.

-The Miao and Dong minority peoples hold their own traditional celebrations to celebrate the Chinese New Year.
+The Miao and Dong minority peoples hold their own traditional celebrations in Guizhou to celebrate the Chinese New Year.
 Colorful dress, folk performances and interesting activities can be seen during January or February.